QualiSystems/devguide_source/_shells/8.3.0/customizing-shells.md

 ## Customizing a service shell

-Customizing a service shell's commands is the same as for resource shells, while customizing attributes largely follows the same procedure.
-The only difference is in how you publish a service's attribute and associate it to service categories.<a name="publish_attributes"></a>
+Customizing a service shell’s commands is the same as for resource shells, while customizing attributes largely follows the same procedure.
+The only difference is in how you publish a service’s attribute and associate a service shell to service categories.<a name="publish_attributes"></a>

 ### Publishing a service shell's attributes